TakoLikesWaffles/TakoLikesWaffles/README.md

 welcome to [README.md]

 - Tako
-- He/They
+- She/They
-- gay and nb
+- gay and demigirl

 ➽───────────────❥